grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 #### Where to apply

 Contrary to the constructor approach, where a `Sender` could hide from its user the fact that it needs `Recipient`, in this case the user of `Sender` is explicitly responsible for supplying a `Recipient`.
-It may look like the coupling of user to `Recipient` is a disadvantage, but there are scenarios where it is actually **required** for a code using `Sender` to be able to provide its own `Recipient` -- it lets us use the same sender with different recipients at different times (most often from different parts of the code):
+It may look like the coupling of user to `Recipient` is a disadvantage, but there are scenarios where it is actually **required** for code using `Sender` to be able to provide its own `Recipient` -- it lets us use the same sender with different recipients at different times (most often from different parts of the code):

 ```csharp
 //in one place